 - Strain and drink this tea several times a day.

 16. Get Vitamin D from Sunrays to Cure Chicken Pox

 Some researchers from the University of London conducted studies on varicella-zoster virus which causes chickenpox.
 In their studies, they found a link between UV levels in the regions and the prevalence of chickenpox there.
-In tropical countries, there is much lesser incidence of chicken pox through out the year.
+In tropical countries, there is a much lesser incidence of chickenpox throughout the year.
 On the other hand, temperate zones have high rates of chicken pox during winter and spring seasons when sun’s ultra violet radiation (UVR) is at its low in these regions.
 Not only does sun rays kill many viruses, it also provides with the vital vitamin D which boosts immunity.
 Vitamin D is also anti viral in nature.

 17. Diet Remedies for Chicken Pox

 Your body needs basic nutrients including vitamins and minerals as also enzymes that may boost its immunity.
 Not only that, these nutrients also cleanse toxic wastes from the cells to treat chicken pox.
 So do not take diet lightly and pay proper attention to it.

 - Have plenty of vegetables and fruits.
 They provide you with phyto-nutrients required to strengthen your immune system.

 - Have juices that are rich in vitamin A and C. Carrot juice with coriander leaves and a dash of lemon juice is good for curing chicken pox.
 Add honey to this to make it more nutritious.